mikenoethiger/cgrade/README.md

 # Developers

 The cgrade source code is located in `cgrade.c`.
 The [ctest](https://github.com/mikenoethiger/ctest) library is used to do unit testing.
 The unit tests can be found in `cgrade_test.c`.
 The main method for the `cgrade.c` file is outsourced to `cgrade_main.c`.
-This is required, because `cgrade_test.c` which imports `cgrade.c` also uses a main method and only one main method is allowed in a C program. program
+This is required, because `cgrade_test.c` which imports `cgrade.c` also uses a main method and only one main method is allowed in a C program.
-A makefile has been created to automate some tasks.
+A makefile has been created to automate common tasks.
 The make targets are described in the following.

-Compile and run unit tests (bot targets described below):
+Compile and run unit tests (both targets described below):

     $ make